Core Concepts for Grief-Sensitive Care

 Grief is Not a Single Emotion

-Grief is often conflated with depression or sadness, but it is more complex.
+Grief is often confused with depression or sadness, but it is more complex.
 It can involve a wide range of emotional responses, including sadness, relief, numbness, gratitude, guilt, anger, fear, or moments of joy, sometimes experienced at the same time.

 Anger